-The following routine needs no equipment and is a high-intensity interval workout (HIIT), which means that there are alternating periods of intense work and rest.
-If you are ready to begin, remember that it is essential to warm-up properly first to prep your muscles and get them prepared for hard work, before starting.
+The following routine needs no equipment and is a high-intensity interval workout high-intensity interval workout (HIIT), which means that there are alternating periods of intense work and rest.
+If you are ready to begin, remember that it is essential to warm up properly first to prep your muscles and get them prepared for hard work, before starting.

 Follow the moves according to the given directions.
-Make sure you do the moves and rest between move for the time interval suitable for your fitness level.
+Make sure you do the moves and rest between moves for the time interval suitable for your fitness level.

 MOVE 1- Pop Squat and Turn

 Stand with your feet shoulder-width apart.
 Hop once in place, then hop again, only this time turn 180 degrees mid-air, so you land facing the opposite direction.
 Then do another small hop in place, and drop into a squat as soon as you land, tapping the floor with one hand.
 Continue this move, turning back and forth.

 MOVE 2- Plank Hop

 Position yourself in a high plank.
 Place your palms flat on the floor, with your hands shoulder-width apart, shoulders right above your wrists, legs stretched out, and feet together.
 Then engage your core and keep your legs together as you hop your feet forward and to the left, bringing your knees up towards your left elbow.
 Hop your feet back to the starting position, and then hop your feet forward to the right, bringing your knees towards your right elbow.
 Hop back to starting position.
 This is one repetition.

 MOVE 3- Modified Push Up from Walk Out